drngkwphilip/asia-climate-risk-screener/README.md

 ## Disclosure of AI assistance

 Built with AI assistance (Kimi AI, Moonshot AI) under continuous human direction.
 All engineering decisions, data-validation steps and final content were reviewed, tested and approved by the human author.

-## Citation

-[Citation block — to be added when the engrXiv DOI is live]